mhcrnl/AddressBook-11/ReadME.md

 Introduction:

-As a competent programmer, your understanding of control structures, your ability to design and develop algorithms, and your proficient use of data structures will help you design and develop applications to meet customer requirements.
-The following project will help you apply these skills in a familiar, real-world scenario.
+As a competent programmer, your ability to develop programs that implement inheritance, polymorphism, and collections will help you design and develop applications to meet customer requirements.
+This project is an opportunity for you to peer behind the scenes at how a program may function and will help you apply object- oriented programming skills in a familiar, real-world scenario.

 Scenario:

-You have been assigned by a national online university to create a graduation planner for its undergraduate students.
-The university operates with six-month terms and charges a flat tuition rate of $2,890 per term.
-Undergraduate students must enroll for a minimum of 12 competency units (CUs) per term.
-They have asked that the graduation planner meet the following minimum requirements:

-Inputs

-1. Number of CUs for each individual course remaining in the degree program
-2. Planned number of units to complete per term

-Outputs

-1. Accurate number of terms to completion based on input data (rounded up to the nearest terms)
-2. Accurate tuition cost based on number of terms to completion
-3. Accurate number of months to completion based on input data
+You have been assigned by your employer to create a computer application to help employees manage their contact list.
+Users must be able to store two types of contacts: business and personal.
+Both types have common fields as well as properties unique to them.
+The application needs to accept and store contacts by type.
+Your team lead has required that you use an object-oriented design for the application.
+You are encouraged to consider usability of the system when designing the user interface.
+It is up to you if you want to use a menu-driven or graphical user interface; however, the approach needs to create an inheritance relationship for the contacts in order to facilitate evolving this application to easily add new contact types in the future.

-Project Requirements:
+Requirements:

 Note: Submit all .java and .class files in one zipped folder.

+Note: To complete this project, you will need the latest Java SE Development Kit (JDK).
+This includes the Java Runtime Environment (JRE) and command line development tools that are useful for developing applets and applications.
+It is recommended that you complete this project using NetBeans Integrated Development Environment.
+To download this program, see the web link below.

-A.  Create a graduation planner program that meets the university’s minimum requirements.
+Create a contact list application that meets the employer’s following minimum requirements.

-1. Include the following design requirements:
-• array, ArrayList, or map
+A.  Input Requirements
+1. Include a prompt that allows the user to enter a command from the following four options, repeating the process of displaying the menu screen until the user has selected “quit.”
+•  add a business contact
+•  add a personal contact
+•  display contacts
+•  quit
+2. Include a prompt that allows the user to enter the following identifiable information when the “add a business contact” command is selected:
+•  first name
+•  last name
+•  address
+•  phone number
+•  e-mail address
+•  job title
-• assignment operator
+•  organization

+Note: You are not required to store the contact information as persistent data in a database.

+3. Include a prompt that allows the user to enter the following identifiable information when the “add a personal contact” command is selected:

-• data types
+•  first name
-• math operators (e.g., modulus)
-• printf, println, or print
-• variables
+•  last name
-2. Include at least one of the following programming structures:
-• “if” statement(s)
+•  address
-• logical operators
+•  phone number
-• “while” loop
+•  e-mail address
-3. Include input validation to check for negative values, prompting users to re-enter values if negative.
+•  date of birth

+B.  Output Requirements
-4. Display the results to the user in a readable and descriptive format (e.g., System.out).
+1. Display the results to the user on screen in a readable and descriptive format (e.g., System.out) by doing the following:
+a.
+Display all contacts’ first and last names when the “display contacts” command is selected.
+b.
+Include a numeric key for each contact that will be used to invoke the method that displays the contact details.
+2. Include a prompt that allows the user to enter the numeric key to display all details of the contact in a readable and descriptive format (e.g., System.out, output to a text file using FileWriter).
+a.
+Identify contacts by type when displaying the details of a contact: business or personal.

+C.  Design Requirements
+1. Demonstrate use of collections (e.g., TreeSets, ArrayList).
+2. Demonstrate use of encapsulation.
+3. Demonstrate use of inheritance by doing the following:
+a.
+Create one abstract class.
+b.
+Create two subclasses.
+4. Demonstrate use of polymorphism by overriding a method of the abstract class in both subclasses (i.e., method that displays contact details).

-B.  When you use sources, include all in-text citations and references in APA format.
+D.  When you use sources, include all in-text citations and references in APA format.

 Note: For definitions of terms commonly used in the rubric, see the Rubric Terms web link included in the Evaluation Procedures section.

 Note: When using sources to support ideas and elements in a paper or project, the submission MUST include APA formatted in-text citations with a corresponding reference list for any direct quotes or paraphrasing.
 It is not necessary to list sources that were consulted if they have not been quoted or paraphrased in the text of the paper or project.

 Note: No more than a combined total of 30% of a submission can be directly quoted or closely paraphrased from outside sources, even if cited correctly.
 For tips on using APA style, please refer to the APA Handout web link included in the APA Guidelines section.